IreneAndru/DistributionIndex/README.md

 This project implies that you understand R cod, and code should not be used without you understanding what it does.
 For example, species-specific knowledge of areas, strata and management areas is required to avoid nonsensical results.
 There have been no vessel conversion factors applied.

-The run consists of two coding files: a species pull file and a processing file.
+The run consists of two coding files: a species pull file (data_pull_area_dataSource) and a processing file (compute distribution indices).
 The species pull files are specific to their respective data sources (i.e. NMFS or DFO).
-Pick the right one for what you want.
+Pick the right one for the combo of area, species and data source you want.
+The output of the data pull file then goes through the single processing file.
+Enjoy.